refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 <br />

-When handling the form's submission, refine automatically grabs the expected value from each input field and sends it to the server.
+When handling the form's submission, Refine automatically grabs the expected value from each input field and sends it to the server.
 The `fullName` and `email` records expect a `string` value, while the `skills` record expects an array of strings.

-Since the `useFieldArray` hook also returns an array, but with objects, refine assumes the data is what's expected and sends it to the server.
+Since the `useFieldArray` hook also returns an array, but with objects, Refine assumes the data is what's expected and sends it to the server.

 As mentioned earlier, the `<Create>`, `<Edit>`, and `<List>` components are layouts for displaying the Create, Edit, and List pages, and they each contain action buttons, such as the `save` button on the Create and Edit pages and the `Create` button on the List page.

 These buttons use underlying functions to perform specific actions on their located pages.
 The Create button routes users to the Create page when clicked, while the `Save` button handles the submission functionality of the form under the hood.

-Fortunately for us, refine provides an `onFinish` hook that lets us override the `save` button's default configuration and define what’s sent to the server.
+Fortunately for us, Refine provides an `onFinish` hook that lets us override the `save` button's default configuration and define what’s sent to the server.
 The hook accepts an object with properties of each record on the API, to which we can pass custom values:

 ```tsx
     onFinish({